ThirtySomething/NAS-Information/README.md

 - Have a [backup][info_backup] of your data
   - On your [NAS][info_nas]
   - On the second parties [NAS][info_nas]
+  - Various versions of your data caused by the versioning mechanism of [Syncthing][app_syncthing].

 Et voilá - this ia a distributed [NAS][info_nas].
 See the image for more details.
 To `sync` a folder means that the folder is shared between the clients.